 Pho is a popular Vietnamese dish "...made by simmering beef bones, oxtails, flank steak, charred onion, charred ginger and spices.
 For a more intense flavor, the bones may still have beef on them"

 But we knew we could create a vegetable based broth just as good; if not better.
 With three key ingredients - vegetable packed broth (store bought is great but if you have the time homemade is fantastic), kelp and mushrooms.

 Sea kelp is a type of seaweed.
 "Kelp can taste very salty (like the ocean), or taste like a fresh oyster.
 It also can have a bit of an umami taste (natural Monosodium glutamate), which is a very savory taste".
 Check out the nutritious benefits of Sea kelp too.
 For a substitution you can try other types of seaweed but we really recommend using Sea Kelp.
 You can order online via Amazon.

 Some other plant-based and gluten-free soup recipes for you

 Depending on your appetite level you can also add any of the following to increase the amount of protein in this soup: spinach, tofu or a faux chicken product.

 - 3 cups Low Sodium Vegetable broth

-- 4-6 packages Mushrooms Whatever you like Button, Portobello, Oyster
+- 3-4 packages Mushrooms About 24 to 32 oz of mushrooms depending on size of container.
+Whatever you like Button, Portobello, Oyster

 - 1 ounce Dried Shiitake mushrooms